 - Cultural sites and built structures (to the extent that they may be affectted by the state of the elements of the environment).

 Make a request for information

-FOI and EIR requests should be made in writing and include your name and a return address to:
+FOI and EIR requests should be made in writing (which can be by email) and include your name and a return address to: